meeroslav/missing.manual/src/blog/duration-parser/index.md

 cover: "nick-hillier-yD5rv8_WzxA-unsplash.jpg"
 description: In progress...
 ---
-ISO 8601 is the international standard document covering date and time related data.
+ISO 8601 is the international standard document covering date and time-related data.
 It's commonly used in code to represent dates and times
 (e.g. [Date.toIsoString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString)).
 There is one less known specification in this standard related to duration.

 ### What is duration standard?

-Duration defines the interval in time and is represented by following format:
+Duration defines the interval in time and is represented by the following format:

 ```
 P{n}Y{n}M{n}W{n}DT{n}H{n}M{n}S
 ```

-The capitals letters Y, M, W, D, H, M, S represent the following in order: years, months, weeks, days, hours, minutes and seconds.
+The capitals letters Y, M, W, D, H, M, S represent the following in order: years, months, weeks, days, hours, minutes, and seconds.
 The `{n}` represents a number.
-Each of the duration's segments is optional.
-Letter T is used to separate date part of the interval from the time part.
+Each of the duration segment is optional.
+Letter T is used to separate the date part of the interval from the time part.

 The following are all valid durations: